skip to content

 What is Medpay Insurance in a Homeowner’s Policy?

 Medical payments coverage is optional coverage or ‘Medpay’ insurance is a form of no-fault insurance that kicks in to cover any persons who are injured upon the insured property.
 It is designed to cover medical expenses incurred when someone gets injured on the property in any way.
 The advantage of this policy is that the typical Medpay policy requires no proof of liability or negligence on the part of the dog owner.
 You just prove the injury occurred on the covered property.
 The downside of this type of policy is that it is typically a very small policy.
 It may be as low as $500.00.
 Which means it is unlikely to cover the full extent of damages involved in a dog attack case.
-It also does not cover intangible damages such as pain, suffering, mental anguish, scarring, disfigurement, or punitive damages.
+It also does not cover intangible damages such as pain, suffering, mental anguish, scarring, disfigurement, or punitive damages in Texas.

 Does Homeowner’s Liability Insurance Cover Dog Bites?

 Homeowner’s Insurance covers dog bites unless a specific animal exclusion applies.
 Homeowner’s liability insurance is insurance that covers the homeowner in the event that their negligence or actions cause injury to another.
 Homeowner’s insurance protects the homeowner even if the injury occurs off the property–as is often the case of a dog bite that occurs while the dog is running at large.
 Homeowner’s liability insurance may range from as low as $50,000 up to the millions and is largely determined by the value of assets the homeowner has to protect.
 Homeowner’s liability insurance is the primary source of recovery in dog bite cases.
 The disadvantage of this type of insurance is that you must prove negligence on the part of the owner.
-In the case of dog attacks, this may be difficult due to the Texas one bite rule.
+In the case of dog attacks, this may be difficult due to the Texas one-bite rule.
 Additionally, homeowner’s liability insurance is subject to the coverage terms of the contract–meaning that it may be subject to exclusions.

 Why Are Injuries Caused by Animals Excluded by Some Homeowner’s Liability Policies?

 Dog attacks across the United States cost insurance companies hundreds of millions of dollars each year.
 As a result, many homeowner’s insurance companies have added exclusions to their policies to combat the cost of dog bite verdicts and settlements.
 The exclusions may be as restricting as to exclude “all damages caused by animals.”
-Or, they may be very narrowly-tailored to exclude dog attacks by certain specific breeds that are generally thought to be more likely to be dangerous dogs such as Pit Bulls, Presa Canarios, Rottweilers, or Akitas.
+Or, they may be very narrowly tailored to exclude dog attacks by certain specific breeds that are generally thought to be more likely to be dangerous dogs such as Pit Bulls, Presa Canarios, Rottweilers, or Akitas.
 These exclusions must be carefully read to determine whether they apply in any specific case.

 In addition to animal exclusions, many homeowner’s liability insurance policies contain other exclusions that can affect a dog bite claim.
 An exclusion against paying for punitive damages can prevent an injury victim from being able to fully recover against repeat offenders and grossly irresponsible dog owners.
 Additionally, most homeowner’s policies exclude renter’s, residents of the home, and sometimes even persons in control of the premises such as a dog sitter.